ClementNerma/LRVM/docs/Tutorial.md

 Some components may run some tasks in the background, which _won't be stopped_ when halting.
 The components need to be dropped for them to be cleaned up (if they have a correct cleanup code), which needs to drop the motherboard instance.

+The motherboard also exposes a `drop()` method to drop it directly.

 ## 6. Next?

 After completing this tutorial, you can take a look at the [architecture document](Architecture.md), which describes exactly how the VM works: the registers, all LASM instructions, the MMU, etc.